jbeyer05/active_admin_flat_skin/README.md

     //= require active_admin_flat_skin
     ...

-You can even change basic colors of the theme by placing some other variables:
+You can even change basic colors of the theme with Sass variables.
+Be sure to assign these variables **before** importing the CSS/Sass file as described above.

     ...
     $panelBorder: #babdc5;